dji-sdk/Onboard-SDK-Doc/source/sample-doc/sample-setup.md

 ## Before you start

 1. Make sure you have followed the steps in the [Hardware Setup guide](../development-workflow/hardware-setup.html) to get your connections right.
 2. Follow the steps in the [Environment Setup guide](../development-workflow/environment-setup.html) to get your software platform ready to run samples.
+If you are working with M210 and want the *Advanced Sensing* features, please also follow the [M210 Onboard Computer Checklist](../M210-Docs/oes-checklist.html) to install extra dependencies.
 3. Before you run the samples, consult the checklists in the [Running your Application](../development-workflow/run-application.html) guide.

 ## Linux Onboard Computer